Linde (LIN) Gains As Market Dips: What You Should Know

-Heading into today, shares of the gas supplier had lost 0.86% over the past month, lagging the Basic Materials sector's gain of 8.15% and the S&P 500's gain of 4.64% in that time.
+Prior to today's trading, shares of the gas supplier had lost 0.45% over the past month.
+This has lagged the Basic Materials sector's gain of 8.87% and the S&P 500's gain of 6.41% in that time.

 Investors will be hoping for strength from Linde as it approaches its next earnings release, which is expected to be February 7, 2023.
 The company is expected to report EPS of $2.91, up 5.05% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $8.09 billion, down 2.54% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.09 billion, down 2.54% from the year-ago period.

-Any recent changes to analyst estimates for Linde should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Linde.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.8% higher.
-Linde is currently a Zacks Rank #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 0.8% higher within the past month.
+Linde is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Linde has a Forward P/E ratio of 25.18 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.18.
+Looking at its valuation, Linde is holding a Forward P/E ratio of 25.04.
+This represents a premium compared to its industry's average Forward P/E of 12.14.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report